prakashpandey/EthereumDevEnvSetup/README.md

 - `cd EthereumDevEnvSetup`
 - `src/scripts/miner.sh`

+When miner will start it will ask you three options
+- Start miner : press 1 to start miner.
+It will print `null` on console which is its expected behaviour.
+- Stop miner : press 2 to stop miner.
+It returns boolean `true`.
+- Enter manual command : Anything - [1, 2].
+This opens up console in which you can enter manual commands.

 ### License
 You can use this software for commercial as well as non-commercial purpose/purposes, the way you want and without conditions of any kind.